Multifractality and intermittency in the limit evolution of polygonal vortex filaments: Introduction

-\end{thm} \begin{rem} \begin{enumerate} \item[(a)] We show in Figure~\ref{fig:Thm1.3} a graphic representation of Theorem~\ref{thm:Main_Theorem_Irrationals}. \item[(b)] Even if Theorem~\ref{thm:Main_Theorem_Irrationals} does not determine the spectrum of singularities, it shows that $R_{x_0}$ is multifractal when $\sigma(x_0) > 2$, and it suggests that the spectrum of singularities should be $d_{x_0}(\alpha) = 4\alpha - 2$ at least in the range $\frac12 + \frac{1}{4\sigma(x_0)} \leq \alpha \leq \frac34$.
-Out of this range, the proof suggests that the spectrum might be different. \item[(c)] Regarding the $L^p$ norm of the high-pass filters, the upper bound in Theorem~\ref{thm:Main_Theorem_Rationals} \eqref{eq:Main_Theorem_Rationals_Lp} holds for all $x_0 \in [0,1]$, but we do not expect it to be optimal when $x_0 \not\in \mathbb Q$.
-We suspect that the exact behavior, and hence the exponent $\eta(p)$, depends on the irrationality of $x_0$.
-We aim to study this question in future works. \end{enumerate} \end{rem}
+\item[(b)] The upper bound in \eqref{eq:Main_Theorem_Rationals_Lp} in Theorem~\ref{thm:Main_Theorem_Rationals_Intermittency} holds for all $x_0 \in [0,1]$.
+The theorem shows that this is optimal when $x_0 \in \mathbb Q$, but we do not expect it to be optimal when $x_0 \not\in \mathbb Q$.
+We suspect that the exact behavior, and hence $\eta_{x_0}(p)$, depends on the irrationality of $x_0$.
+We aim to study this question in a future work.